Giuseppe Ferlini: Return to Italy

-Having found the treasure he was looking for, in 1836 Ferlini returned home.
-A year later he wrote a report of his expedition containing a catalog of his findings, which was translated to French and republished in 1838.
+In 1836, the Bolognese scholar Carlo Pancaldi published a report on Ferlini's discoveries.
+Encouraged by the positive reception of Pancaldi's work in scholarly circles, Ferlini wrote a report of the expedition containing a catalog of his findings, which was translated to French and republished in 1838.
 (Note: Giuseppe Ferlini, Relation Historique des Fouilles Operées dans la Nubia par le docteur Joseph Ferlini de Bologna, suivie d'un catalogue des objets qu'il a trouvés dans l'une des quarante-sept pyramides aux environs de l'ancienne ville de Meroe, et d'une description des grands déserts de Coruscah et de Sinnaar.
 Rome, 1838.)
+Ferlini and Stefani tried to sell the treasure, but at this time nobody believed that such high quality jewellery could be made in Sub-Saharan Africa.
+At first they travelled to Paris to present their discoveries to Jacques-Joseph Champollion (also known as Champollion-Figeac), the brother of Jean-François Champollion who passed away in 1832.
+He introduced them to the director of the Cabinet des Médailles (now BnF Museum).
+However, the deal was not concluded, and this was the first in a series of failures and disappointments.

-He tried to sell the treasure, but at this time nobody believed that such high quality jewellery could be made in Sub-Saharan Africa.
-The treasures were finally sold in Germany: part were purchased by king Ludwig I of Bavaria and are now in the State Museum of Egyptian Art of Munich, while the remaining – under suggestions of Karl Richard Lepsius and of Christian Charles Josias von Bunsen – was bought by the Egyptian Museum of Berlin where it still is.
+Several experts examined the objects, including Luigi Ungarelli, Ippolito Rosellini and Arcangelo Michele Migliarini.
+Sales negotiations were also held with both the Holy See and the Tuscan government.
+Part of the treasure was sent to London, where it aroused the interest of the British Museum.
+However, the museum eventually declined to purchase it after some of its experts concluded that it was fake.
+The treasures were eventually sold in Germany: a part was purchased by king Ludwig I of Bavaria and it's now in the State Museum of Egyptian Art of Munich, while the remaining – under suggestions of Lepsius and of Christian Charles Josias von Bunsen – was bought by the Egyptian Museum of Berlin where it still located.